NexusRaids/nexus-docs/docs/raid.md

    :widths: 5, 20

    ``!add``, "Use this to add someone to a raid, even if that person is not in the discord server."
+   ``!boss <pokemon>``, "Use this in a raid to change the raid boss you are hosting."
    ``!bye``, "Use this to leave a raid.
 If you are the Host the raid will end."
    ``!close <verbose=True>``, "Use this in a raid to close it, no one else can join the raid."
    ``!end``, "Use this to end a raid."
    ``![go|start]``, "Use this to start your raid.
 Your raid will be closed, and all members will be pinged to let them know you've entered the lobby.
 You'll also be given a search string of trainers you need to invite."
    ``![go-live|nexus]``, "Use this to get your raid live in other servers where Nexus is in."
-   ``!invites``, "This will give you a search string of the trainers you need to invite to a raid. ``!go`` will give you this list as well."
+   ``!invites``, "This will give you a search string of the trainers you need to invite to a raid."
    ``![invites-limit|limit] <amount=5>``, "Use this in a raid to limit the amount of players you are inviting.
 You can reset the limit by running the command with no argument."
    ``!kick <@user|trainer>``, "Use this to kick someone from a raid."
    ``!kick-all``, "Use this to kick everyone from a raid."
    ``!members``, "Use this to get a list of the members in a raid that has more information about them."
    ``!mention <message>``, "Use this to mention the trainers on your raid."
+   ``!min-level <level>``, "Use this in a raid to change the minimum level required to enter the raid."
+   ``!only-hosting <yes/no>``, "Use this in a raid to change if you are only hosting the raid and not joining, or if you are joining with the invitees."
    ``!open <verbose=True>``, "Use this in a raid to open it."
    ``!rehost``, "Use this to rehost your raid.
 It will be posted again and won't let people that were in your previous raid join again."
    ``!report <@user>``, "Use this to report behaviour of users on a raid.
 This will deduct 1 point from the user.
 See `Point System`_"
+   ``!time-left <minutes>``, "Use this in a raid to see how much time is left on the raid.
+If you are the host, you can give this command the amount of minutes that are left on your raid to update it."
+   ``!weather-boosted <yes/no>``, "Use this in a raid to change if the raid is weather boosted or not."

 ```